 Second Hand Vaping is Harmless

-For a long time there has been a question mark over the safety of vaping in terms of whether the vapour an e cigarette produces can be harmful to passive vapers.
-A passive vaper is someone who inadvertently breathes in flavoured vapour produced by an e liquid, despite not being a vaper themselves.
-Yet another study has been released which confirms that second hand vaping is harmless.
+For a long time, there has been a question mark over the safety of vaping in terms of whether the vapour an e-cigarette produces can harm passive vapers.
+A passive vaper inadvertently breathes in the flavoured vapour produced by an e-liquid, despite not being a vaper themselves.
+Yet another study has been released, which confirms that second-hand vaping is harmless.

 The Passive Vaping and Passive Smoking Confusion